 The most popular square.
 Very lively, with handheld and aerial fireworks.

 Lively, with handheld and aerial fireworks.

-(Note: Old Town Square is 5 minutes walk from Wenceslas Square, and 5 minutes from Charles Bridge by the river).
+(Note: Old Town Square is 5 minutes walk from Wenceslas Square, and 5 minutes from Charles Bridge and the river).